 Renting an apartment is also a great idea – I love AirBnB for this and we’ve successfully used it in many places.

 Getting to and from London

-Other airports that serve the city are Gatwick, located in the south, Luton in the North and also City airport in the centre.
+Other airports that serve the city are Gatwick, located in the south, Luton and Stansted in the North and also City airport in the centre.
 These tend to have more local and budget airlines serving them.

 Trains also come from all around the UK and depending on where you’re coming from you’ll arrive at different stations.
 There are a lot of train stations in London, don’t be fooled in to thinking you will be directly in the centre – check out where your train station is!
 Trainline is the site I always check for the best prices and times to get in and out of the city.

 International trains leave from St Pancras which is right next to Kings Cross – we’ve done the Eurostar a couple of times now and it’s really easy and straightforward in both directions.